-For doctoral candidates who are engaged in teaching actitvites and thinking about an academic teaching career following their PhD, we offer a Specialist Certificate in Teaching for Graduate Researchers (SCTGR).
+For doctoral candidates who are thinking about an academic teaching career following their PhD, we offer the Melbourne Teaching Certificate (MTC).

 For sessional teachers who wish to enhance their teaching skills, the CSHE will be runs a 2 day intensive, Advanced Skills Program for Sessional Teachers: Enhancing your teaching skills and developing your career in university teaching.